Back to Blog

 • A post-hoc analysis (JAMA Internal Medicine, February 2026) found 82% of participants who stopped tirzepatide regained 25% or more of their lost weight within one year

-Cardiometabolic improvements (blood pressure, cholesterol, blood sugar) also reversed proportionally to weight regain.
+Cardiometabolic improvements (blood pressure, cholesterol, blood sugar) also reversed proportionally to weight regain, underscoring why the benefits of GLP-1 medications beyond weight loss depend on continued use.

 Why Does This Happen?